 When a school is the oldest continuously operating school in Dallas, it’s going to have traditions — plenty of them.
 These unique, time-honored annual traditions help make your four-year Ursuline experience unforgettable.

 Throughout my short time at Ursuline, I’ve felt a strong, unique sisterhood that can’t be found anywhere else.
-It’s built through traditions like Intramurals, UA Families, Sophomore Serviam, Junior Ring Ceremony, and Graduation, that all bring the Ursuline community together as a whole.- Mia Alvarado, Class of 2019
+It’s built through traditions like Intramurals, Sophomore Serviam, Junior Ring Ceremony, and Graduation, that all bring the Ursuline community together as a whole.- Mia Alvarado, Class of 2019

 Baccalaureate Mass and Brunch